The Downsizer's Bridge

 Keep Moving Forward to the Easy Life

 Great!
-You're considering that there is more to life than a bunch of square footage, stairs you may not need and baseboards that won't clean themselves.
+You're considering that there's more to life than a bunch of square footage, stairs you may not need and baseboards that won't clean themselves.
 That's the first step.

 The next thought would be how much space do you need?
 This becomes the toughest part for many.
-If we are only in need of space for yourself, spouse and the odd visiting family member, then you would be surprised how little space you need to live comfortably.
+If you're only in need of space for yourself, your spouse and the odd visiting family member, then you could be surprised by how little space you actually need to live comfortably.

 Get In Touch